How to create a strategy?

-If you thought that expansion is difficult then you will be shocked how difficult transformation is.
+If you thought that expansion is difficult then you will be shocked at how difficult transformation is.
 If the firm is to live for longer than 10-20 years it will have to transform its business model at some point and most likely multiple times.
 If somebody asked me to categorize how difficult it is I would say that 10x what we saw in the case of expansion.
-Moreover, in expansion you see the result fast.
-In the case of transformation you are sometimes doing things that will help you stay in business in 10-15 years and will cost millions to build.
-To give you a taste of what transformation is about below a short summary of this route
+Moreover, in expansion, you see the result fast.
+In the case of transformation, you are sometimes doing things that will help you stay in business in 10-15 years and will cost millions to build.
+To give you a taste of what transformation is about below is a short summary of this route

 - What is Amazon?

-- How Netflix has transformed his business?
+- How Netflix has transformed its business?